Clinical Eligibility FAQ

-Students are eligible for one round of brief counseling per academic year (June-May).
-Once the next academic year starts on June 1, you are eligible to receive another round of counseling.
+Students are eligible for one round of brief individual counseling per academic year (June-May).
+Once the next academic year starts on June 1, you are eligible to receive another round of brief individual counseling.
+You may also be able to receive a round of brief individual counseling and a round of brief couples counseling (not concurrently) within the same academic year, if a UCS counselor/consultant helps you determine that this is most appropriate to meet your needs.
 However, even if you have completed a round of individual or couples counseling in the current academic year, you ARE also eligible for group counseling once your participation in individual or couples counseling has ended.
-Please review the group options on our website and if you find one that interests you, you can call for a group screening with one of the facilitators.
-You can also contact the UCS Case Manager for individual referrals in the community.
+Please review the group options on our website, and if you find one that interests you, you can call for a group screening with one of the group facilitators.
+You can also contact the UCS Case Manager for individual counseling or couples counseling referrals in the community.

 9. I’m already in counseling at UCS and it has been determined that I need more sessions than is typical in a brief round of counseling.
 Can I continue with my counselor?

-Most typically, if it was clinically indicated that you need more sessions, you counselor and you would work together to identify the most appropriate counseling for you in the community.
-In certain circumstances (e.g., client has clinically significant risk factors, it is clinically contraindicated to refer a client out, or client is a member of a group unlikely to receive culturally sensitive or appropriate services elsewhere), the clinician may get approval from the Director for Clinical Services to extend sessions beyond brief limits.
+Most typically, if it was clinically indicated/recommended that you need more sessions, you and your counselor would work together to identify the most appropriate counseling or other mental health resources for you in the community.
+In certain circumstances (e.g., client has significant safety concerns or risk factors, it is clinically contraindicated to refer a client outside of UCS, referral to the community is significantly cost-prohibitive, or client is a member of a group unlikely to receive culturally sensitive or appropriate services elsewhere), the clinician may get approval from the Director for Clinical Services to extend individual counseling sessions beyond brief limits.